AndyG-unibe/Resample-ReprojectCosmoRea2-6/README.md

 Installation:
+You have to install to following codes like that:

+import xarray as xr

+import cf2cdm

+import cfgrib

+import os

+import netCDF4

+import numpy as numpy

+import pandas as pd

+import rasterio

+import wget

+import ftplib

-Description of the different tools:
+Description of the different processing steps: